 However, Fray says, sometimes women ask this question in reference to the baby's level of physical activity rather than her hormones.
 In this case, the midwife says, there is nothing to worry about.
 "Yes, on occasion a baby’s kicks can potentially cause harmless Braxton Hicks tightenings," she affirms.
 "But no, they are of no concern whatsoever and do no indicate when labor will begin."

 Speaking of those misleading Braxton Hicks, a term coined in 1872 after the landmark description of false labor contractions by Dr. John Braxton Hicks, your future soccer player isn't the only thing that can bring them on.
-According to the American Pregnancy Association (APA), the false labor can be triggered by your activity level, dehydration, sex, a full bladder, or even by someone rubbing your belly.
+The false labor can be triggered by your activity level, dehydration, sex, a full bladder, or even by someone rubbing your belly, according to MedicineNet

 Braxton Hicks contractions are notably irregular and non-rhythmic, and most women describe them as uncomfortable rather than painful.
 Eventually, they taper off and leave the hopeful expectant mother disappointed by the false labor.